kamu-data/kamu-docs/content/cli/ingest/_index.md

 categories: []
 ---

 Ingestion is the process by which external data is added into Open Data Fabric's {{<term "root datasets" "root-dataset">}}.
+Kamu supports a wide variety of sources including resources on the web and [blockchains]({{<ref "blockchain-source">}}).
 Below we will describe why this process is necessary and how it works.

 ## Motivation
 When interacting with data on the web we usually cannot make any assumptions about guarantees that its publisher provides: